timothy-barry/ondisc/README.md

 ## <span style="font-size:60px;">`ondisc`</span>

-Single-cell datasets are growing in size, posing challenges as well as opportunities to genomics researchers. `ondisc` is an R package for computing on large-scale single-cell data. `ondisc` enables users to analyze single-cell data out-of-core on a laptop or distributed across multiple nodes on a computing cluster.
+Single-cell datasets are growing in size, posing challenges as well as opportunities for genomics researchers. `ondisc` is an R package for computing on large-scale single-cell data. `ondisc` enables users to analyze single-cell data out-of-core on a laptop or distributed across multiple nodes on a computing cluster.
 In both of these settings